-We mow the route of the public footpath, another one that passes from the aforementioned bridge and passes under Six Arches and one that goes around the plantation.
+We mow the route of the public footpath (no 3), and another one that goes from the bridge (NW corner) and passes under Six Arches.

 Access onto Blyth Meadow is via the northern arch of Six Arches and is subject to a Licence between Sustrans and Network Rail.